IvyCheng00/academic-projects/generative-ai/README.md

 The chatbot can review, refine, and enhance text based on the user’s input, improving clarity, style, and tone.

 ## custom-image-generator
+Users can input a text prompt to generate cartoon-style images.